rvalla/COVID-19/README.md

 but we don't know them)
 - Duplication speed: days needed to duplicate a cumulative cases until the day before if new cases per day remain constant
 - Duplication speed tren: duplication speed taking 3 days average

+### Actual charts
+If you don't want to run the code but are curious about the outbreak status in Argentina you can download the charts in *Argentina_Data/actual_charts* folder.

 Contact [rodrigovalla[at]yahoo.com.ar](mailto:rodrigovalla@yahoo.com.ar)